grantmcdermott/parttree/README.md

 <!-- badges: end -->

-A set of simple functions for plotting 2D decision tree partitions in R.
+A set of simple functions for visualizing decision tree partitions in R.

 ## Installation